Will strive to set things right in the country: Telangana CM | Science-Environment

 Will strive to set things right in the country: Telangana CM

-Telangana Chief Minister K Chandrasekhar Rao, who is trying to bring together like-minded parties against the alleged anti-people policies of the BJP and on development issues, on Wednesday said he would set the things right in the country.I am moving in the direction of influencing national politics.
+Telangana Chief Minister K Chandrasekhar Rao, who is trying to bring together like-minded parties against the alleged anti-people policies of the BJP and on development issues, on Wednesday said he would strive to set things right in the country.I am moving in the direction of influencing national politics.

 - Country: